bnzbnz/JsonX3/README.md

     W: TJX3List<TJX3Dic<TJX3List<TPrimitives>>>;  // ouch !
 A List of dictionaries of TPrimitives Objects Lists !!! end;
 ```
-Please note that JX3 uses TLists instead of arrays, TList being way easier to use.
+Please note that JX3 uses TLists instead of arrays, qTList being way easier to use.
 Filled with value, serializing this (joNullToEmpty), will give you ;
 ```Json